hussein-c/Documentation/README.md

   * Function: RuneScape skill calculations.
   * Requirement: Web browser.
   * Note: Altar.rs web server got taken down by the gaming community owner due to real life circumstances, and as a result, the applications are running locally.
+  *
+  * Note: The code for both applications are currently private to not fall into the wrong hands.
+Companies are more than welcome to send me a request to view the code.
   */